 Even if your PC passes the minimum requirements for Warzone, it may struggle to run the game at the highest settings.

-Consistent lag may be a result of your graphics setting being too high, and so adjusting them downwards could ease some of the issues.
+Consistent lag may be a result of your graphics setting being too high, so adjusting them downwards could ease some of the issues.

 We'd recommend turning off Tesselation, Motion Blur, Weapon Motion and Depth of Field, as well as setting your Texture Resolution and Particle Quality at a low level if your PC is struggling to run Warzone without any lag.

-Use a wired internet connection
+Use a wired internet connection to fix lag spikes in Call of Duty

 If you play on PS4, Xbox, or have a pretty powerful PC, the chances are that your connection problems are caused by internet issues.

 Ethernet cables use a direct connection to your router to ensure any connection issues stemming from the distance between your console and the router do not affect your internet stability.
+This in turn can lead to significantly reducing lag spikes in Call of Duty.

 If you don't have an ethernet cable on hand, even just moving your console or setup closer to your WiFi router should help to quash any stability issues that may cause lag.